Menstruation and Your Child: Talking About Periods

 When will I start having periods?

-Girls usually start having periods anywhere between the ages of 9 and 17.
+Girls usually start having periods between the ages of 9 and 15.
 The average age that girls start menstruating is 12 years.
 But starting periods earlier or later than this is also normal.
-For about 6 months before a girl starts actual periods, she may have a clear or whitish discharge from her vagina.
-This is normal.

 How often will I get my period?